Why nine? Simply because these nine are the only ones that make all three lists.

 - Spark, Murial: The Prime of Miss Jean Brodie (1961)

 I’ve only read seven of these.
-The ones I’ve missed: A Passage to India and The Prime of Miss Jean Brodie.
+The ones I’ve missed are A Passage to India and The Prime of Miss Jean Brodie.
 I shall be catching up as soon as I’ve got through Midnight’s Children, which only made two lists (Time and Random House).

-I’m not going to comment further.
-There are plenty of debates and arguments to be had over this list, but the indisputable truth is that these are nine awesome books.
-So here instead are my one-sentence reviews of the seven I have read.
+There are plenty of debates and arguments to be had over this list, but the indisputable truth is that these are nine pretty good books.

 Gatsby: Vacuous morality in the roaring twenties.